 Using a VPN is a relatively straightforward process.
 For basic security and privacy needs, you don't need to be a technological genius.
 The first step is to choose a VPN that you think will be suitable for your uses.

-You can look at our top ten page for a quick breakdown on some of the best options.
+You can look at our VPN reviews for a quick breakdown on some of the best options.
 Many VPNs even allow you to test their services before you make a long-term financial commitment.

 Once you have decided which one is right for you, you will need to subscribe to the service and download their client.
 Your provider's website will have information on how to set it up.
 Once you have installed it, open up the client and make sure that it is configured appropriately for your usage.
 Once it is set up, all you have to do is turn it on and you are ready to browse safely and securely.